fabston/little-snitch-blocklist/README.md

 ### 🐞 Domain additions, removals, false positives

-If you find something in a list that you believe is a mistake or breaks functionality, please [open an issue](https://github.com/fabston/little-snitch-blocklist/issues/new/choose) and I'll consider removing it.
+If you find something in a list that you believe is a mistake or breaks functionality, please [open a discussion](https://github.com/fabston/little-snitch-blocklist/discussions/categories/false-positive) and I'll consider removing it.
 Also, if you find an unblocked subdomain of a blocked root domain, please let me know so I can add it to a list.

 ---